9 Things Your Current Conference Room Doesn't Do

 While Mezzanine allows you to save all meeting content, there are many times when you don’t want all of your content saved – either for security reasons, or as a courtesy to colleagues who need to use the room next.
 For quick ad hoc discussions or meetings with ephemeral content, just disconnect your devices, or close the workspace without saving and all the content will be automatically dismissed.

-Read more about these 9 things here and if you’re ready to experience the next-generation digital workspace, schedule a demo in Los Angeles, New York, Boston, London, Barcelona, Chicago, Houston, Washington DC, Boulder or Menlo Park.
+in Los Angeles, New York, Boston, London, Barcelona, Chicago, Houston, Washington DC, Boulder or Menlo Park.
 It’s finally possible to transform that boardroom (bored room?) from static and stifling to dynamic and fantastic.

 Working with Watson